ghiscoding/excel-builder-vanilla/docs/custom-functions.md

 ### Notes

 - Workbook-defined custom functions rely on modern Excel support for `LAMBDA` (Excel 365/Excel for the web).
+- Excel 2019 does not support `LAMBDA`, so workbook-defined custom functions can evaluate as `#NAME?` there.
 - Some non-Excel spreadsheet engines may open the file but fail to evaluate workbook-defined custom functions.

 {% hint style="warning" %}